MicrosoftDocs/azure-docs/articles/virtual-machines-java-run-compute-intensive-task.md

 # How to run a compute-intensive task in Java on a virtual machine

-With Windows Azure, you can use a virtual machine to handle compute-intensive tasks; for example, a virtual machine could handle tasks and deliver results to client machines or mobile applications.
+With Windows Azure, you can use a virtual machine to handle compute-intensive tasks.
+For example, a virtual machine could handle tasks and deliver results to client machines or mobile applications.
 On completing this guide, you will have an understanding of how to create a virtual machine that runs a compute-intensive Java application that can be monitored by another Java application.

 This tutorial assumes you know how to create Java console applications, import libraries to your Java application, and generate a Java archive (JAR).
 No knowledge of Windows Azure is assumed.